-“That you are, Les,” she said, then whispered.
-“And as a result we’re surrounded by nothing but opulence as far as the eye can see.”
+“That you are, Les,” she said, and whispered, “As a result we’re surrounded by nothing but opulence as far as the eye can see.”

 “I heard that, Estelle.
-You wield your sarcasm like a straight razor slashing slashing slashing at my joog-u-ler, Estelle.
+You wield your sarcasm like a straight razor slashing, slashing, slashing at my joog-yew-ler, Estelle.
 You don’t think I notice?
 I do.
 I’m trying my best here.
 But you know what I think?
 I think you wouldn’t be with me unless you thought there was something to what I am trying to accomplish AND accomplishing it right before your very eyes.
 Am I right?
 Did I split the arrow?”

 Lester’s place stunk of stale beer and ammonia that morning, more so than usual.
-He had scattered sawdust on the floor the night before when a man names Heffler, one of his best customers, urinated just under the bar.
+He had scattered sawdust on the floor the night before when a man named Heffler, one of his best customers, urinated just under the bar.
 Lester hadn’t bothered to mop the area at the time but threw down a handful of saw dust at the base of the man’s stool.
-He had waited just in case Heffler had the urge to piss a second time as he sometimes did.
+He waited just in case Heffler had the urge to piss a second time as he sometimes did.
 Lester didn’t want to mop twice.
 Heffler lived under the bridge on the bar side of the Industrial Canal.
-The rest of the customers were what one might be called transients and drank nothing but his malt liquor because it was the cheapest alcohol Lester sold.
-When Heffler peed, everybody in the place had been yelling and slurring Heffler this and Heffler that, goading him until he took his pecker out and peed.
+The rest of the customers were what one might be called transients and drank nothing but Lester’s malt liquor because it was the cheapest alcohol Lester sold.
+When Heffler peed, everybody in the place had been bellowing out Heffler this and Heffler that, goading him on until he took out his pecker.
 They all cheered, drunk as spinning tops.
-The whole place ended up like it usually did by closing time, like an atomic bomb of crotch rot had exploded with everybody becoming enveloped in its fallout of sweat, stale beer and urine vapors.
+The whole place ended up like it usually did by closing time, as if an atomic bomb of crotch rot had exploded, enveloping everybody in the fallout of sweat, stale beer and urine vapor.